 Check out this video of the UW-Madison Low Brass Ensemble performing with Sinister Resonance at the High Noon Saloon- March 2015:

 I am interested in what makes each student tick, and want to know their musical tastes, career goals and life aspirations.
 Since I do not have a cookie-cutter approach that produces the exact same kind of student every time at graduation, getting to know the personality and musical interests of each of my students is key.
-In experimenting with how I teach, I have found that a focus on grounded fundamentals and technique, combined with flexible teaching is what works best, and this is where the Independent Study model comes in.
+In experimenting with how I teach, I have found that a focus on grounded fundamentals and technique, combined with a flexibility towards expression works best, and this is where the Independent Study model comes in.
 I have had more and more students enroll in independent studies courses to research diverse musical topics.
 If my students are interested in subjects like electro-acoustic music and technology, Latin jazz and Cuban music, Dixieland and Early Jazz, solo, chamber and orchestral repertoire or rock, contemporary styles and free improvisation, then we can embark on an in depth course of study that makes the learning experience highly relevant to each student's career path.
 These one semester independent studies courses include coverage of selected readings, listening assignments, written projects, a lecture presentation and a final project that culminates in a public performance.
 I have found this personal approach to musical content to be highly successful for my teaching, as well as inspiring for my students.